Nioux/AideDeJeu/Data/monsters_vo.md

 **_Wing Attack (Costs 2 Actions)_**.
 The dragon beats its wings.
 Each creature within 10 feet of the dragon must succeed on a DC 19 Dexterity saving throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying Speed.

-[Dragon d'airain, adulte]: monsters_hd.md#dragon-dairain,-adulte
+[Dragon d'airain adulte]: monsters_hd.md#dragon-dairain-adulte

 # Ancient Brass Dragon
-- NameVO: [Dragon d'airain, ancien]
+- NameVO: [Dragon d'airain vénérable]
 - Gargantuan dragon, chaotic good
 - **Armor Class** 20 (natural armor)
 - **Hit Points** 297 (17d20 + 119)